-The difficulty in designing a greedy algorithm is to invent a greedy strategy that always produces an optimal solution to the problem.
+The difficulty in designing greedy algorithms is to find a greedy strategy that always produces an optimal solution to the problem.
 The locally optimal choices in a greedy algorithm should also be globally optimal.
 It is often difficult to argue that a greedy algorithm works.